 In addition to being structurally sound, tongue and groove hardwood floors are aesthetically pleasing.
 Tongue and groove wood flooring is available in many designs, brands and finishes, so every homeowner is bound to find a style they like.
 And let’s face it, a good hardwood floor is always in fashion!

-Installing tongue and groove flooring can be less expensive than other types of flooring because using engineered hardwood and glue will save you from spending money on additional installation materials like a nail gun.
+Installing tongue and groove floors can be less expensive than other types of flooring because using engineered hardwood and glue will save you from spending money on additional installation materials like a nail gun.
 Floating engineered hardwood is an especially inexpensive way to install tongue and groove flooring because it is a simple DIY method that does not require any special training.
 A floating floor simply means that the interlocking pieces are not nailed or glued to a subfloor and instead “float” above the floor, though they still need to be glued together.
 As a relatively easy technique, floating will save time as well by allowing your installer to complete the job quickly.

 Now that you’ve heard the positives, here are the potential drawbacks to tongue and groove flooring: